vabland/pipelines/README.md

-# vabland: github-workflows
+# vabland: pipelines

 ## Description
-This repository have all github workflows templates to be used for vabland projects.
+This repository have all github workflows templates to be used for vabland projects as jobs on their pipelines.

 ## Setup Project
 Run: `./setup-project.sh`